GoogleCloudPlatform/compute-gpu-monitoring/windows/README.md

 ## Installation

 This instruction assumes installation in `C:\Program Files\NVIDIA Corporation` directory.
-If you change the directory the `nvidia-smi` tool is installed, you have to update your script to be downloaded.
+If you change the directory the `nvidia-smi` tool is in installed, you have to update your script to use this new directory.

 ### Downloading the agent